Seoul , South Korea

-"Envisioning" is the most important keyword in the restoration of Cheonggyecheon.
-Eliminating 18 busiest lanes at the heart of Seoul was certainly something beyond imagination, given that cars were continually increasing and traffic jams were intensifying.
-Many people concerned the traffic chaos and strongly opposed the plan.
-However, the elimination of roads and the creation of a waterfront made the downtown more environmentally pleasant and vibrant.
-The quality of lives of the people improved, and their awareness on public space also changed.
-Contrary to the prediction of many experts, the transportation system moved quickly to public transit-oriented, which improved the downtown traffic condition.
+"Envisioning" is the keyword in the restoration of Cheonggyecheon.
+Eliminating 18 of the busiest lanes in the heart of Seoul was certainly beyond imagination, given that car useage eas continually increasing and traffic jams were intensifying.
+Many people strongly opposed the plan.
+However, the elimination of roads and the creation of a waterfront made the downtown area more vibrant and environmentally pleasant and the quality of lives of citizens improved, Contrary to the prediction of many experts, the transportation system moved quickly to public transit-oriented, which improved the downtown traffic conditions.

 Leadership is crucial in such a ground-breaking transition.
-A leader should be able to present a clear vision, run the organization and its human resources in an efficient way, resolve the internal skepticism and external conflicts, and communicate and persuade people.
-Such a leadership actually facilitated the renewal of urban space.
-In particular, the role of a leader was crucial in leading the organization of public officials effectively, preventing potential cacophonies through constant discussions, altering the organization to focus on the work at the site to ensure efficiency, and persuading different stakeholders to build the consensus.
+A leader should be able to present a clear vision, run the organization and its human resources in an efficient way, resolve internal skepticism and external conflicts, and communicate and persuade people.

 Appropriate implementation system and efficient project management

-At the initial stage of the project, the citizens' committee composed of the general public and experts contributed a lot to setting the project's direction by gathering different opinions and building consensus.
+At the initial stage of the project, the citizens' committee comprised of the general public and experts contributed signficantly to setting the project's direction by gathering different opinions and building consensus.
 The restoration could not be achieved with partial approaches.
-Coordination between different sectors of work―water, road, sewerage, civil engineering, gardening, architecture, urban planning, economics, social affairs and welfare―was crucial to move forward.
-It was thus appropriate that the municipality appointed a vice-mayor level official to take a responsibility for organizing and coordinating the project effectively.
-Also, the weekly meeting held at 8am every Saturday played a key role in speedy decision-making and resolution of conflicts between different city departments.
-As a result, the project could be successfully completed within the target deadline, without exceeding the budget by a large margin.
+Coordination between different sectors ―water, road, sewerage, civil engineering, gardening, architecture, urban planning, economics, social affairs and welfare―was crucial to move forward.
+The municipality appointed a vice-mayor level official to take responsibility for organizing and coordinating the project effectively.
+The weekly meeting held at 8am every Saturday played a key role in speedy decision-making and resolution of conflicts between different city departments.
+As a result, the project was successfully completed within the target deadline and without exceeding the budget by a large margin.

 Public-Private partnership, and the triangular implementation system

-It is also noteworthy that a close public-private partnership contributed to the downtown transformation.
-To this end, the triangular implementation system consisting of the administrative agency to implement the project, a research body to provide expertise and a citizens' committee to gather citizens' opinions worked effectively.
-Such a practice paved the way for the emergence of collaborative planning in the urban planning of Seoul.
+It is also noteworthy that a close public-private partnership contributed to the downtown area transformation.
+The triangular implementation system consisting of the administrative agency to implement the project, a research body to provide expertise and a citizens' committee to gather citizens' opinions worked effectively.
+Such a practice paved the way for the emergence of collaborative planning in the future urban planning of Seoul.

 Pros and cons of politicalization

-Politicalization of the Cheonggyecheon restoration was a double-edged sword.
+Politicalization of the Cheonggyecheon restoration was complex.
 While the political momentum certainly drove the restoration project more powerfully, the project became a subject of political controversy, rather than a factor of urban revitalization.
-It also became a matter of political strife in the mayoral election every four years.
+It also became a matter of political upheaval in the mayoral election every four years.
 Despite the necessity of long-term management, the public sector could not fully ensure the consistency in managing the Cheonggyecheon restoration and urban revitalization efforts.
 It is unfortunate that the task of urban revitalization exclusively fell to private sector, due to the absence of public intervention.